ctcaulfield/funlights/README.md

 * Convert 32x32 image into an array of RGB values which can be sent to the LED panel
 * Incorporate webcam and button into device to use webcam as source for the initial photo
 * Incoporate LCD panel into device to display instructions/feedback to the user

+# Final project deliverable - November 8

+**Hardware Constraints**
+After completing the backend logic of converting an image onto a 32x32 LED display.
+We discovered displaying the image was much harder than expected!
+First the Arduino Uno has a limited amound of SRAM (2k bytes).
+The 32x32 LED takes up 1.6k bytes leaving .4 remaining for all other SRAM processing.
+This makes it difficult to manage the different communications going in and out of the Ardunio such as the LED and Serial reader/writer.
+Secondly, the most popular LED display library on Github provided limited documentation about how to display a custom 32x32 image on the LED display.
+Finally, writing color pixels to the serial was also difficult, we were only successful at reading in single 'Chars'.
+Initially we wanted to display strings of RGB values for each pixel.

+Because of these issues with the LED display, SRAM, and Searial reader we focused on how to display information on the LED given a single Char value.
+Displaying a image on the LED was no longer feasible, but display emotion was.
+We decided to build out this functionality and enhance it as our final project.

+**Interaction Diagram - revised**
+Image here

+**Final Code**
+All final project code can be viewed in the Master branch.

+**Final Video**
+Final video can be found here: https://www.youtube.com/watch?v=Z7KM9nJAe3Y